-Remember that food will continue to cook in the hot oven, even after it has been turned off, and should be removed when the desired internal temperature has been reached.
+Remember that food will continue to cook in the hot oven and therefore should be removed when the desired internal temperature has been reached.

-Position oven shelf at position B for small size roast (3 to 5 lbs.
+1. Position oven shelf at position B for small size roast (3 to 5 lbs.
 [1.3 to 2.3 kg]) and at position R for larger roasts.